The Naturalisation of the City After the End of the World

 The Search for the Sublime in Trastevere

 In opening this essay, we encountered Pasolini’s 1970s disillusion with Rome and suggested, a little provocatively, that we might read him as some kind of strange environmental activist.
-The arguments to support this that follow necessarily diverge from a reading of his poetry and fiction as critiques of the living conditions of the Roman working class, as Marxist solidarity with the poor and the ‘lower’ worker (a Marxism through Gramsci) belonging properly to a confrontation with a dialectical history.55 (This might seem as strange as ignoring the representation of both Christ and John the Baptist as revolutionary political activists in a reading of Il Vangelo secondo Matteo, but we will attempt it nevertheless.)56
+The arguments to support this that follow necessarily diverge from a reading of his poetry and fiction as critiques of the living conditions of the Roman working class, as Marxist solidarity with the poor and the ‘lower’ worker (a Marxism through Gramsci) belonging properly to a confrontation with a dialectical history.

 In ‘Il pianto della scavatrice’, first published in the 1957 collection Le ceneri di Gramsci, we find a poet extolling something that seems very close to the Kantian conception of the sublime.